firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 Note that we don't need to define methods twice for paths that already have a method defined.
 These methods just return a string with the path name, they ignore the HTTP verb, so there's no difference between naming a route helper method for `delete` or `patch` above; both will return `"/movies/ID"`.
 We defined the method `movie_path` and `movie_url` for all three `get`, `patch`, and `delete` HTTP verbs for this route just by adding it once.

 That's it!
 We've now provided names for all of our routes.
-Now we want to use these every single place in our application where we are using URLs like this, we're going to replace them.
-Let me go start to take a look at my URLs.
+Now we want to use these every single place in our application where we are using string paths.
+Let me go start to take a look at my paths.

 There's one I see right away in the `app/views/movies/index.html.erb` we were using to demonstrate the helper methods: